raktimyoddha07/doc-counsel-ai/README.md

-# AuditLens
+# Doc Counsel AI

-> A document-grounded PDF chat assistant for audit, compliance, and legal review.
-Upload a PDF, ask questions, and get answers with clickable `[Page N]` citations and an in-browser PDF viewer that jumps straight to the evidence.

-AuditLens extracts structured text and tables from PDFs (via Docling), indexes them with a hybrid retrieval layer (dense BGE embeddings in Chroma + sparse BM25), and answers questions using a streaming LLM (Google Gemini or a local Ollama model) that is strictly grounded in the uploaded document.
-Every factual answer must cite its page — wrong citations are treated as worse than no answer.

-## 📝 Quick Description

-AuditLens is a full-stack **document-grounded RAG (Retrieval-Augmented Generation)** application.
+Doc Counsel AI is a full-stack **document-grounded RAG (Retrieval-Augmented Generation)** application.
 A user uploads a PDF; the backend extracts page-anchored text + tables, indexes them, and then answers the user's questions with streamed answers that include `[Page N]` citations.
 Clicking a citation jumps the in-browser PDF viewer to that page.

 It is positioned for **audit, compliance, and legal document review** — where exact clause retrieval, table cell lookups, and trustworthy page citations are the core trust mechanism.